International

 Municipalities levy an annual tax on buildings, based on the size, location, and purpose of the property.
 Property taxes are generally imposed at the municipality level on the occupier of commercial and residential real property.
 Unoccupied property is generally taxed on the property's owner.

 Non-profit organizations are subject to a tax of 7.5% of payroll in lieu of VAT.
-A similar tax is levied on financial institutions, at a rate of 17%.
+A similar tax is levied on financial institutions, at a rate of 17% (scheduled to be increased to 18% effective January 1, 2025).

 Other Domestic Resources